Half a Decade of Open Access

 A screenshot of CMA's collection online showing open access images

-Five years ago, in January 2019, the CMA launched its Open Access initiative, which makes available to the public high-resolution images of more than half the artworks in our collection, completely free to view, use, remix, merchandize, and more.
+Five years ago, in January 2019, the CMA launched its open access initiative, which makes available to the public high-resolution images of more than half the artworks in our collection, completely free to view, use, remix, merchandize, and more.
 Additionally, we made more than 36 fields of metadata available for each work in the collection—whether the work itself is in the public domain or is under copyright.
 These metadata fields include descriptive text, brief facts, catalogue raisonné, and provenance.
-This revolutionary step took the museum’s mission—“for the benefit of all the people forever”—into the twenty-first century.
+This revolutionary step took the museum’s mission—“for the benefit of all the people forever”—into the 21st century.
 As the museum’s director William Griswold said at the launch: “Whenever, wherever, and however the public wishes to use, reuse, remix, or reinvent the objects that we hold, our collection is available—for we are but caretakers of these objects, which belong to the artistic legacy of humankind.”
 With this initiative, the CMA became a global leader of open access institutions.
-Our museum is free to the public to visit in person, and Open Access makes the collection free and accessible for the entire online world.
+Our museum is free to the public to visit in person, and open access makes the collection free and accessible for the entire online world.

 Where to find the Open Access Collection

-In the past five years, the CMA’s Open Access images have spread to countless digital repositories, as well as to other sites, apps, and groups that want to use these masterworks.
-Recently, the CMA reached out to the groups that have partnered with Open Access and asked them what they’ve been doing with the images of our collection.
-Below are some of the places you can find our Open Access collection:
+In the past five years, the CMA’s open access images have spread to countless digital repositories, as well as to other sites, apps, and groups that want to use these masterworks.
+Recently, the CMA reached out to the groups that have partnered with open access and asked them what they’ve been doing with the images of our collection.
+Below are some of the places you can find our open access collection:

-• Wikipedia and other Wikimedia platforms.
-Our collection has been viewed millions of times on Wikipedia, and is featured on Wikidata’s Sum of all Paintings project, which aims to have an entry for “every notable painting.”
+• Wikipedia and other Wikimedia platforms: Our collection has been viewed millions of times on Wikipedia, and is featured on Wikidata’s Sum of all Paintings project, which aims to have an entry for “every notable painting.”
 The data from this project has in turn been used by other projects, such as Wikidata Skim, openArtBrowser, and iART, continuing to spread our collection across the internet.

 Image